 Learn how to make pine tea using fresh pine needles.
-Pine tea is a wonderful natural remedy for respiratory ailments and especially useful to keep you healthy during cold and flu season.
+Pine tea is a wonderful natural remedy for respiratory ailments and especially useful to keep you healthy during cold, virus and flu season.

 How to Make Pine Tea for Cold & Flu Season

 During the cold winter evenings, you can often find my family drinking a warm mug of fresh pine tea.
 It nourishes and strengthens both our body and soul.

 We’ve found pine tea to be a wonderful and very effective wellness support.

 My little boy is almost 3.
 So naturally, we’ve been exposed to some respiratory ailments from his friends.
 But we’ve all stayed healthy and unscathed, including my son, who I’ve watched be directly exposed!
 I believe our pine tea has played a big support in keeping us healthy and strong all throughout the cold and flu seasons.

 Not only is pine a fabulous wellness support, but if a respiratory ailment or the flu would take hold, pine tea is a natural remedy that can be used to help kick it quickly.